baotrankhtn/flutterbasequick/README.md

 > This is a package used to create basic project using BLOC, some common libraries.
-> And it provide some common components like widgets, bloc, network, logger,...
+> And it provides some common components like text, button, bloc, network, logger,...

 # Setup
 ## 1. Add base project dependency